Reading time: 1 min

 "Dark or green olive oil indicates that it's high quality."

-Fact: Unfortunately, no, high-quality oils come in all colours, and colour has no relevance to the olive oil quality.
+Fact: Unfortunately, no. High-quality olive oils come in all colours, and colour has no relevance to the olive oil quality.
 Olive oil colour comes from olive varietal and how ripe the fruit was when you made olive oil.
+Thus, olive oil tasting glasses are blue so they don´t led to any presumptions about the quality.

 - P. De Andreis, Healthy Compounds in EVOO Still Present After Exposure to Heat, 2020